Azimut SDK

 Published: 07/06/2026

-Most payment card issuance still works on a postal model.
-A customer applies online or at a branch, waits days or weeks for a card to be produced and mailed, and only then activates it.
-For venue operators, unbanked customers, and digital-first banks, that delay creates a real business problem: customers leave when they cannot get a card immediately.
+Most payment card issuance still runs on a postal model.
+A customer applies online or at a branch.
+They wait days or weeks for the card to be produced and mailed.
+Only then do they activate it.
+For venue operators, unbanked customers, and digital-first banks, that delay is a real business problem.
+Customers leave when they cannot get a card immediately.

 What a cash-to-card kiosk does

 A cash-to-card kiosk combines a cash acceptor with a card issuance module.
-A customer inserts cash, authenticates themselves, and the kiosk dispenses a personalised payment card loaded with that value.
-The card may be a prepaid debit card, a stored-value card for a specific venue, or a full bank-issued card depending on the deployment model.
+A customer inserts cash and authenticates.
+The kiosk dispenses a personalised payment card loaded with that value.
+Depending on the deployment, the card can be a prepaid debit card, a stored-value card for a specific venue, or a full bank-issued card.

-Pre-personalised cards are produced and personalised by a card vendor in advance, then stored securely inside the kiosk.
-When a customer completes a transaction, the kiosk selects an available card from its internal inventory, links it to the customer's account through the issuing processor, and dispenses it.
-This model is faster to deploy — integration typically takes three to five weeks — but depends on pre-production logistics and card stock management.
+There are two approaches to the card itself.
+Pre-personalised cards are produced by a card vendor in advance and stored securely inside the kiosk.
+When a customer completes a transaction, the kiosk selects an available card from its inventory.
+It links the card to the customer account through the issuing processor.
+Then it dispenses the card.
+This model is faster to deploy — integration typically takes three to five weeks — but it depends on pre-production logistics and card stock management.

 Instant issuance prints and encodes the card at the kiosk in real time.
-The kiosk communicates with the card processor, receives the full card data including embossing and EMV encoding details, and uses an integrated EMV-certified card printer to produce the card on the spot.
-This approach takes longer to set up — around ten to twelve weeks for integration and validation — but eliminates card stock dependencies and enables true on-demand issuance.
+The kiosk communicates with the card processor.
+It receives the full card data including embossing and EMV encoding details.
+Then it uses an integrated EMV-certified card printer to produce the card on the spot.
+This approach takes longer to set up: integration and validation take around ten to twelve weeks.
+In return it removes card stock dependencies and enables true on-demand issuance.

 How card personalisation works at the kiosk